sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The final goal for this work item would be to remove nearly all container images from SONiC switch image and manage all through kubernetes only.
 The proposal here is to take smaller steps towards this goal.

 ## Phase 1:
-   Support services that meet the following criteria
+   Support services that meet *all* of the following criteria

    * A simple service that has few *required* other services and no service depends on this service.
    * A service that does not affect dataplane traffic